-While inspecting the chimney’s exterior, the flashing is also checked to help prevent roof leaks.
+While inspecting the chimney’s exterior, the roof flashing is also checked.
 Often a roof leak will occur where there is a penetration through the roof, such as at chimneys, vent stacks, or skylights.
 Preventive maintenance is key to helping prevent leakage.
 Chimney and other roof flashings should be regularly checked and resealed as needed.
 Tree branches should be trimmed at least 10 feet away from the chimney to help prevent them from possibly affecting proper draft.

 The inspector will also look for leaning of the chimney.
 Of course, if this is allowed to continue, it may collapse at some point.
 Bracing or other repair may help prevent a collapse.
 Attaching overhead utility lines and TV antennas to a chimney is not a good idea since these can put extra stress on the chimney and may lead to future problems.

-As mentioned above, since the home inspector can most often not see the entire length of the chimney’s interior, he can not determine the full presence or interior condition of the flue.
-Terra cotta may be cracked or misaligned due to settlement and age or it may be altogether missing (this is common with homes built prior to the 1940s).
-Damaged or missing liners can allow interior deterioration due to rain water and exhaust gases reacting with each other.
+As mentioned above, since the home inspector can not see the majority of the chimney's interior.
+Terra cotta liners may be cracked or misaligned due to settlement and age or it may be altogether missing (common in pre-1940s homes).
+This liner damage can allow interior deterioration due to rain water and exhaust gases reacting with each other.
 Also, unlined chimneys allow heat to pass through chimney walls very quickly which can lead to a house fire.
 Animals such as birds, raccoons, or squirrels like to nest in chimneys for protection and warmth; nests can block the flue and prevent proper venting.
 All of the above can spell problems.
 Improper or blocked venting may allow dangerous exhaust gases, such as carbon monoxide, into the living space which can be deadly.

 The flue damper is commonly a small door above the firebox that closes off the fireplace from the chimney when the fireplace is not in use.
-If the fireplace’s damper is missing or damaged, a flue top cover on a spring and chain is also an option.
+If the fireplace’s damper is missing or damaged, a flue top cover on a spring and chain is a repair option.
 This type of cover is hinged and when a fire is going to be started, the damper is opened from the firebox by pulling on the chain.
-Afterwards, the flue can be covered again by using the chain within the firebox.
+Afterwards, the flue can be closed again by using the chain within the firebox.

 On the home’s interior, the home inspector will view the firebox and hearth extension and possibly a small amount of the bottom of the flue, if visible.
 He will also check the flue damper and fresh air vent (if equipped).
-Of course, home inspectors do not light/ignite wood fireplaces or coal/wood stoves for liability reasons.
-Due to the intense heat from the fireplace, cracked or missing mortar in the firebox can lead to excessive heat finding its way to building materials within the walls that are not meant for this sort of heat.
+Of course, home inspectors do not light/ignite wood fireplaces or coal/wood/pellet stoves for liability reasons.

 When the firebox opening is less than 6 square feet in size, the hearth extension should extend at least 16 inches in front of and at least 8 inches beyond each side of the firebox opening.
 When the firebox opening is 6 square feet or larger, the hearth extension should extend at least 20 inches in front of and at least 12 inches beyond each side of the fireplace opening.
-If there is a concrete or brick floor covering in front of the fireplace's hearth extension, a short hearth extension is likely not an issue since these type of floor coverings are not combustible.
-Here in Pennsylvania, most areas had no building codes until 2004 so it is not uncommon to find fireplaces in homes built prior to 2004 with very small hearths.
+If there is a concrete, tile, or brick floor covering in front of the fireplace's hearth extension, a short hearth extension is likely not an issue since these type of floor coverings are not combustible.
+Here in Pennsylvania, most areas had no building codes until 2004 so it is not uncommon to find fireplaces in homes with very small hearths.
 The hearth extension has several functions, such as helping to keep the fireplace's intense heat away from combustible materials (such as carpet or wood flooring) as well as providing a non-combustible surface should hot embers or a burning log roll out of the firebox.
 A shallow hearth extension presents a possible fire hazard.
-Of course, the hearth extension should be constructed of a non-combustible surface (and is often brick) and be at least 2" thick.
+The hearth extension should be constructed of a non-combustible surface (and is often brick) and be at least 2" thick.
 In a few homes, I’ve found no hearth extension whatsoever and wood flooring or carpet were terminating right up to the firebox.
 A potential recipe for disaster.
 One loose log rolling out or a spark escaping from the fireplace could easily start a house fire.

 The creosote coating the interior of this fireplace's flue and smoke chamber may lead to a chimney fire.

 Home inspectors do not light fireplaces or pilot lights.
-When the home has a gas fireplace, the system should be ready to go for the inspection.
+When the home has a gas (natural gas or LP) fireplace, the system should be ready to go for the inspection.
 This means the seller should have the pilot lit.
 The inspector will use the normal operating control (normally, either a wall or unit mounted switch or a remote control) to start up the unit.
-The inspector will run the gas fireplace for a short period of time and also open the access panel under the unit.
+The inspector will run the gas fireplace for a short period of time and also open the access panel under the unit, if equipped.
 Within this location, the inspector can verify whether a gas shutoff valve is present and also visually inspect the condition of the exposed fuel line.
-Gas fireplaces are generally considered decorative appliances; modern building standards don't require a gas valve immediately at decorative appliances, but there should at least be a shutoff valve somewhere just upstream in the gas line.
+Gas fireplaces are generally considered decorative appliances; modern building standards don't require a gas valve immediately adjacent to decorative appliances, but there should, at least, be a shutoff valve somewhere just upstream in the gas line.
 The gas valve should allow the gas only to this appliance to be controlled.
-For other gas appliances (such as a furnace, boiler, clothes dryer or stove/oven), there should be a gas valve within 6' of these appliances and it must be located in the same room as the appliance.
+For other gas appliances (such as a furnace, boiler, clothes dryer or stove/oven), there should be a gas valve within 6' and within the same room of these appliances.
 This rule generally does not pertain to gas fireplaces.

 One has to be careful when running corrugated stainless steel tubing (often called CSST and normally coated in yellow or black) into a gas fireplace.
 CSST is a yellow or black insulated semi-flexible gas line.
 Often, these fireplaces have round or square openings in the metal chassis; these openings tend to be sharp and may have burrs.
-Since CSST as relatively thin walls (only 0.010" thick) , it doesn’t take very much pressure to damage or puncture CSST.
+Since CSST has relatively thin (only 0.010" thick) walls, it doesn’t take very much pressure to damage to puncture CSST.
 Most plumbing and natural gas requirements call for protection from mechanical damage.
 Therefore, running CSST into the fireplace with a short PVC sleeve, a rubber grommet, or simply not using CSST at this location at all is an option.
-Black steel or rigid copper tubing is an alternative.
+Black steel pipe or rigid copper tubing is an alternative.

 Installing a carbon monoxide detector near any fireplace or wood/coal stove is wise.
 Also, if a gas log has been installed into a fireplace with a damper (such as one previously used for burning wood), a proper clamp should be installed on the damper to make sure it can’t be fully closed.
 Even an active pilot light for a gas logset may allow for carbon monoxide accumulation; the slightly open damper will allow this exhaust to vent outside.

 If the chimney only vents a fossil fuel heating system or water heater, special attention needs to be given to the location and pitch of the appliance connector exhaust pipe(s) and how they are sealed into the chimney.
 If there is a large metal connector pipe for an oil fired furnace and a small metal connector vent pipe for a water heater, for example, the smaller pipe should enter the chimney above the location where the larger furnace vent pipe enters.
 The larger BTU appliance should be the lower of the vent connections into the chimney so it can help draft both appliances.